Go to main content

 Permit issuer and supervision

-The county administrative board is the permit provider.
+The county administrative board is the authority that decides whether a permit should be granted.
 The Swedish Chemical Agency and the municipalities are the supervisory authorities.